Who is a young carer?

 What do young carers do?

-- the level and frequency of need for care
+- the level and frequency of need for care; and

 - the structure of the family as a whole

-- Practical tasks, such as cooking, housework and shopping
+- carrying out practical tasks, such as cooking, housework and shopping

-- Interpreting, due to hearing or speech impairment or because English is not the family's first language
+- helping someone communicate, this may be due to hearing or speech impairment, or because English is not the person's first language; or

 Newhams Intergrated Carers Support Service

-Newham Carers Network (NCN)is running an Integrated Carers Support Service, this meants they offer support to all Carers from the age of 5 and upwards.
-Any Carers who would like support can refer themselves, or they may be referred by a School or professional who knows the family.
+Carers FIRST provides an Integrated Carers Support Service, this means they offer support to all Carers from the age of 5 and upwards.
+Any Carers who would like support can refer themselves, or they may be referred by a school or professional who knows the family with their permission.